 student well-being initiative at mcgill university

-Dr. Leclair has launched a groundbreaking new program at McGill University's Schulich School of Music to address acute student stress and anxiety.
+Dr. Leclair has launched a groundbreaking new program at the Schulich School of Music of McGill University to address acute student stress and anxiety.
 Starting Sept.
 1, 2015, studies in wellness were added to the curriculum and new students required to take part in a peer mentorship program.
 This initiative is the first of its kind in Canada.

 As part of this initiative, Dr. Leclair has worked to create the following opportunities and resources for students at the Schulich School of Music: